s-victor/TinyPedal/docs/customization.md

 **This widget displays pedal input and force feedback info.**

     show_readings
 Show pedal input and force feedback readings.
-Note, while `show_*_filtered` option is enabled, only the highest reading between filtered & raw input is displayed.
+Note, while `show_*_filtered` option is enabled, only the highest reading between filtered and raw input is displayed.

     readings_offset
 Set reading text offset position (percentage), value range in `0.0` to `1.0`.